readthedocs/readthedocs.org/docs/user/security-log.rst

 The security log tracks the following events:

-- Authentication on the dashboard
+- Authentication on the dashboard.
-- Authentication on documentation pages (:doc:`/commercial/index` only)
+- Authentication on documentation pages (:doc:`/commercial/index` only).
+- When invitations to manage a project are sent, accepted, revoked or declined.

 Authentication failures and successes are both tracked.